-Definition Post Dialling Delay is the time interval between the end of dialling by the caller a reception back by him of the appropriate ringing tone or recorded announcemen indicator characterizes only the caller part of the call configuration.
-Assessment method Several measurements are performed sequentially and the mean value of measure results represents the determined value of the indicator.
+Post Dialling Delay is the time interval between the end of dialling by the caller and the reception back by him of the appropriate ringing tone or recorded announcement.
+This indicator characterizes only the caller part of the call configuration.
+Assessment method Several measurements are performed sequentially and the mean value of measurement results represents the determined value of the indicator.
 Unit Millisecond.